 We are pleased to again be using the U.S. Securities and Exchange Commission rule that allows companies to furnish proxy materials to their stockholders primarily over the Internet.
 We believe that this process should expedite stockholders' receipt of proxy materials, lower the costs of our annual meeting and help to conserve natural resources.
-On October 18, 2012, we mailed our stockholders a notice containing instructions on how to access our 2012 Proxy Statement (the "Proxy Statement") and 2012 Annual Report (the "Annual Report") and vote online.
+On October 19, 2012, we mailed our stockholders a notice containing instructions on how to access our 2012 Proxy Statement (the "Proxy Statement") and 2012 Annual Report (the "Annual Report") and vote online.
 The notice also included instructions on how to receive a paper copy of your annual meeting materials, including the notice of annual meeting, Proxy Statement and proxy card.
-If you received your annual meeting materials by mail, the notice of annual meeting, Proxy Statement and proxy card were enclosed.
 If you received your annual meeting materials via e-mail, the e-mail contained voting instructions and links to the Annual Report and the Proxy Statement on the Internet, which are both available at https://materials.proxyvote.com/004397.